swipertin/anime_list/README.md

-# Getting Started with Create React App
+# Anime List

+This project utilizes a custom API to interact with Kitsu Anime API.
+It allows users to discover new animes to watch.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started

 In the project directory, you can run: